Spirals-Team/librepair-experiments/README.md

 ### Repairnator Astor files

 Astor is the third program repair tool used during the experiment and it has been used starting from September 2017.
-There are 4 files related to the execution of Astor that can be found in the branches, as reported in the following table:
+There are 4 different files related to the execution of Astor that can be found in the branches, as reported in the following table:

 | File                                      | Number of the branches |
 |:------------------------------------------|-----------------------:|